European Society of Gynecological Oncology (ESGO) Congress 2026

 Key clinical data and trial design

-• ACR-368 demonstrated a 39% overall response rate (ORR) and 81% disease control rate in biomarker-positive endometrial cancer patients, with higher efficacy in serous subtypes and a favorable safety profile compared to standard therapies.
+• ACR-368 demonstrated a 39% overall response rate (ORR) and 81% disease control rate in biomarker-positive endometrial cancer patients, with higher efficacy in serous subtypes (52% ORR, 74% disease control rate).

-• Subjects with ≤2 prior lines of therapy showed improved ORR: 44% in BM+ and 26% in BM- arms.
+• Subjects with ≤2 prior lines of therapy showed improved ORR: 44% in BM+ and 26% in BM- arms; serous endometrial cancer patients with ≤2 prior lines had an ORR of 52%, compared to 22% in non-serous cases.

 Safety profile and adverse events

-• ACR-368 demonstrated a favorable safety profile, with limited, transient, mechanism-based hematological adverse events.
+• ACR-368 demonstrated a favorable safety profile, with manageable hematologic adverse events and minimal GI, lung, or neurotoxicities compared to other therapies.

 • No fatal treatment-related adverse events were reported; notable absence of GI toxicities, ILDs, stomatitis, ocular toxicity, and peripheral neuropathy.